 Finally, a Parenting Plan should outline how decisions will be made on behalf of the children and the related financial responsibility of said care.
 It can be helpful to build some of the major decisions into the Parenting Plan itself.
 Which school the children will attend, which church or synagogue, and which doctors will be visited may be noted in the Parenting Plan.
 However, the plan should also include provisions for how disagreements will be handled.

 It is important to get a Parenting Plan right the first time.
 It can be very difficult to change a Parenting Plan once one has been approved by the court.
 If you have very young children, it may be wise to develop a Parenting Plan that is flexible enough to grow with your children and your family.
 If you have questions about Parenting Plans, Shared Parental Responsibility and other related issues, contact Long & Associates, P.A. in Naples, Florida.
 Our experienced Family Law Attorneys will take the time to understand your family’s unique circumstances and help you develop the best possible Parenting Plan that will be approved by the courts.
 Leaving your children’s parenting issues up to a judge is often not the best idea because the judge may make a decision that neither party wants.
 This is why it is important to settle parenting issues outside of court with the help of an attorney.
 Contact Long & Associates, P.A., Family Law Attorneys in Naples, Florida today.

 How are Parenting Plans Decided by the Court?

 Parenting decisions will impact your family for years to come.
-When it comes to your children’s safety and well-being, Long & Alguadich, P.L.L.C. offer caring and compassionate legal counsel.
+When it comes to your children’s safety and well-being, Long & Associates, P.A. offer caring and compassionate legal counsel.
 Our firm strives tirelessly to protect the best interests of the children in Naples, Florida.
 Let us help your family today.